GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/browserAction/index.md

 icons are resized to fit, but for best results, use a 16-dip square icon.

 You can set the icon in two ways: using a static image or using the HTML5 [canvas element][7].
-Using static images is easier for simple applications, but you can create more dynamic UIs — such as smooth animation — using the canvas element.
+Using static images is easier for simple applications, but you can create more dynamic UIs—such as smooth animation—using the canvas element.

 Static images can be in any format WebKit can display, including BMP, GIF, ICO, JPEG, or PNG.
 For unpacked extensions, images must be in the PNG format.